t-s/wormhole/README.md

 =========
 When a file appears in a specified director(ies), SCP that file to specfied remote host(s).

 Wormhole uses inotify code from http://code.activestate.com/recipes/576375-low-level-inotify-wrapper/.
-Wormhole does not requre installtion of any additional package.
+Wormhole does not requre installation of any additional package.
 It is planned to be expanded with flexible syntax.

 __syntax:__